cvmfs/doc-cvmfs/cpt-repo.rst

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

--  Apache HTTP server *OR* S3 compatible storage service
+-  Apache HTTP server *or* S3 compatible storage service

--  aufs union file system in the kernel (see :ref:`sct_customkernelinstall`)
+-  union file system in the kernel

+   - AUFS (see :ref:`sct_customkernelinstall`)

+   - OverlayFS (as of kernel version 4.2.x)

 -  Officially supported platforms